vinayhegde1990/devops-notes/docs/source/NoSQL.rst

 NoSQL
 **********

-*Some useful links to cover the basics of NoSQL*
+*Some useful links to explain the concepts of NoSQL*

 ########
 Concepts